PBorocz/manage/README.md

 allow_error = false
 ```

 At this point, you should be able to run: `% manage --print` and your `pyproject.toml` entries will be checked and validated.
-Note that `poetry add` will create a `manage` command into your respective python /bin environment (hopefully, your virtual env).
+Note that `poetry add` will create a `manage` command into your respective python /bin environment (hopefully this is your virtual env, right?).

 ## Documentation
 *NB: This section is **big** and should probably be moved to stand-alone documentation!*